Nethmina-14/Nethmina-14/README.md

 ## 🧑‍💻 About Me

-Hi, I'm **Your Name**, a [your role – e.g., Full-Stack Developer] based in [your location].
+Hi, I'm **Oshada nethmina**, a [your role – e.g., Full-Stack Developer] based in [your location].
 I enjoy turning complex problems into simple, beautiful, and intuitive solutions.

 - 🔭 I’m currently working on: [Project or learning goal]
 - 🌱 I’m currently learning: [Technology/language/tool]